 At Monkseaton High School we provide a broad and balanced curriculum that inspires students to learn.
 A wide variety of teaching and learning strategies are used to engage all students in lessons and help promote independent learning.
+We operate a 2-week timetable with 48 lessons per fortnight to maximise the curriculum time within each subject area.
 There is a particular emphasis on literacy and numeracy across the curriculum and the use of ICT in all subjects is used as a tool for effective learning.
 The curriculum has been designed to ensure it caters for the individual needs of all our students as well as being tailored for each individual year group.
 This is reflected in the progress and attainment of our students which we are incredibly proud of.
 This is testimony to the hard work of staff, students and parents, confirming that the curriculum that student’s access is suitable for our school community.

 Homework is set regularly and is used to encourage students to extend their knowledge and understanding outside of the classroom.
 Students are assessed regularly in every subject and a Progress Report is collated and sent home at the end of every term throughout the year.

 Students at Monkseaton High School study a wide and varied curriculum during Y9, which is viewed upon as a foundation year, and aims to ensure our pupils are prepared for their GCSE courses.
 Our ultimate goal is to develop them into confident and successful learners both by developing their attitude to learning and learning habits alongside their knowledge and thinking skills enabling them to succeed in their exams.